 The five year weighted average of the MAT Program’s Graduate Employer Satisfaction Survey is 100%.

 Graduates of the Medical Assisting Program at Trenholm State Community College are satisfied with the education that they receive at Trenholm State Community College, as there is an average 100% graduate satisfaction rate over the past five years.

-The medical assisting program at H. Councill Trenholm State Community College (Montgomery, AL) has a job placement rate of 61.54% for the graduate cohort in 2019.
+The medical assisting program at H. Councill Trenholm State Community College (Montgomery, AL) has an exam passage of 100% for the graduate cohort in 2020.

 Students are admitted to the Medical Assisting Technology Program each semester.
 Individuals who are interested in enrolling in the program must:

 - Meet all the general admission requirements of Trenholm State.